What this handout is about

 We consulted these works while writing this handout.
 This is not a comprehensive list of resources on the handout’s topic, and we encourage you to do your own research to find additional publications.
 Please do not use this list as a model for the format of your own reference list, as it may not match the citation style you are using.
 For guidance on formatting citations, please see the UNC Libraries citation tutorial.
 We revise these tips periodically and welcome feedback.

 Carter, Paul.
-The Backstage Handbook: An Illustrated Almanac of Technical Information.
-3rd ed., Broadway Press, 1994.
+1994.
+The Backstage Handbook: An Illustrated Almanac of Technical Information, 3rd ed.
+Shelter Island, NY: Broadway Press.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 License.